scg-unibe-ch/ese2021-team8/ese2021-project-scaffolding/deliverables/exercise01/exercise01.md

 # Task 1: User stories

 ## Functional:
 1. As a moderator, I want to remove inappropriate posts/ban misbehaving users so that the platform stays a friendly and controlled place.
-2. As a user, I want to reset my password in case I have forgotten it, so that I am able to get access to my user profile again.
+6. As a user, I want to reset my password in case I have forgotten it, so that I am able to get access to my user profile again.
-3. As a system administrator, I want to grant a user the role of a moderator, so that he can help maintaining the platform a friendly place.
+9. As a system administrator, I want to grant a user the role of a moderator, so that he can help maintaining the platform a friendly place.
-4. As a user, I want the possibility to post a post, edit a posts and delete a post.
+6. As a user, I want the possibility to post a post, edit a posts and delete a post.
-5. As a user, I want see other post
+9. As a user, I want see other post.
+6. As an Admin, I want to put Products in the Shop, with a title, image, description and a price.
+9. As an Admin, I need the option to see the Orders and changed the Status.
+6. As a user, I want see Products in the shop and "browse" the category.
+9. As a user, I want to cancel a order.

 ## Non-functional:
 1. As a user of the website, I want it’s usage to be so intuitive that I do not have to read a manual or forum posts.
 2. As a user, I don’t want my personal profile be secure, so that nobody who I don’t know is able to access sensitive data like real name, address or credit card number.
 3. As a user, I want to access the website from different platforms such as PC, smartphone or tablet, so that I can be connected to the community all day.

 #Task 2: